-The shoe uses a somewhat undraitional material setup.
+The shoe uses a somewhat untraditional material setup.
 It’s some kind of elastic synthetic material as an outer layer and mesh under it.
 Well, Nike calls it QuadFit but it feels like any regular mesh.

 I do like the materials of the Kobe AD NXT.
-The upper stretches and adjusts to your feet very quickly, so forget about a lenghty, grueling break-period.
+The upper stretches and adjusts to your feet very quickly, so forget about a lengthy, grueling break-period.

 Ventilation will also be a strong suit since this mesh is an open design and the synthetic on the outside allows for some breathability.
 And of course, these materials are light and feel that way, so that’s nice too.

 But if we’re talking higher tier materials, I wouldn’t put this in the “premium” category.
 You can name mesh whatever you want, it’s still mesh.
-Nothing wrong with that but if a $200-level materials are what you’re looking for, you’re not really getting that here.
+Nothing wrong with that but if $200-level materials are what you’re looking for, you’re not really getting that here.

 I don’t see these breaking down soon though, I’ll give ’em that.
 The stretchy outer layer holds the upper together as a reinforcing piece in key areas and when’s the last time you’ve seen mesh break down quickly?
 Exactly.

 For those who like their sneakers to always look new, I don’t think you’ll like this one.
 The upper is very flexible and flimsy by nature, so all that flex will affect the visual aesthetic sooner than later.

-One thing I’m slighly concerned with are the FastFit cables.
+One thing I’m slightly concerned with is the FastFit cables.
 Sure, they’re probably strong as hell but every time I pull onto the band, I get paranoid the cables will break.
 It might just be me though, as I haven’t seen people report on FastFit going all AWOL on them lol.

-So overall, the shoe is built well, the material choices aren’t the most luxury ones but work performance-wise.
-If you don’t mind the price – I don’t see nothing wrong with them and hey, if you can afford it – that’s great.
+So overall, the shoe is built well, the material choices aren’t the most luxurious ones but work performance-wise.
+If you don’t mind the price – I don’t see anything wrong with them and hey, if you can afford it – that’s great.